Annpurna2003/Student-Teacher-Booking-Appointment-System/README.md

 ---

-How to run the project?
+## How to Run the Project
-In the firebase.js make sure you have the following configuration import { initializeApp } from "firebase/app";
+Configure Firebase by editing the firebase.js file.
+Make sure it contains the following: import { initializeApp } from "firebase/app";
 import { getAuth } from "firebase/auth";
 import { getFirestore } from "firebase/firestore";